ADBurnett/ANUMOCP2025/index.md

 The conference will run from 9:30 am - 4:30 pm (approx. timings) and will include talks from PhD students and postdocs, as well as a poster session.
 If your interested in presenting your work as a talk then please email using the following [link](mailto:A.D.Burnett?subject=ANUMOCP%20Talk) with your name and a suggested talk title before 16<sup>th</sup> May.
 We will then put a programme together and let you know in the following week.

-Registration will be available shortly and will include an option to highlight if you plan to bring a poster, Please register before midday on 20<sup>th</sup> June.
-The registration fee will be £10, which includes lunch and refreshments, with a link to pay included in the registration form.
+Registration will be available shortly and will include an option to highlight if you plan to bring a poster, please register before midday on 20<sup>th</sup> June.
+The registration fee will be £ 10, which includes lunch and refreshments, with a link to pay included in the registration form.

 A final programme will be published below at the beginning of June.